665 mg Paracetamol

 Tell your pharmacist or doctor if you have or have had any of the following medical conditions:

 You may need to avoid using this product altogether or limit the amount of paracetamol that you take.

-- You have a severe infection as this may increase the risk of metabolic acidosis
+- You have a severe infection, are severely malnourished or are a chronic heavy alcohol user as this may increase the risk of metabolic acidosis:

 Signs of metabolic acidosis include:

 - loss of appetite